TylerKai/nytall/README.md

 - `start`: A numeric year (YYYY) to start the search in.
 - `nyt_key` A string defining your New York Times API key: https://developer.nytimes.com/
 - `years`: (Optional) A numeric number of years to search after the start year.
 Default or NULL gets all data from start to current year.
+- `fields`: (Optional) Only for use with *fields_query* parameter.
+Enter the field exactly as shown on the API documentation: https://developer.nytimes.com/docs/articlesearch-product/1/overview
+- `fields_query`: (Optional) Only for use with *fields* parameter.
+Enter the field query exactly as shown on the API documentation: https://developer.nytimes.com/docs/articlesearch-product/1/overview

 [Click here for NYT's documentation of the output data available.](https://developer.nytimes.com/docs/articlesearch-product/1/types/Article)